Free Shipping on Orders $120+ CAD

 Frequently Asked Questions

-What causes these skin, hair, and nail changes? +
+What causes these skin changes? +

-Skin, hair, and nail changes are typically caused by a combination of direct treatment effects and immune responses.
+Skin changes are typically caused by a combination of direct treatment effects and immune responses.
 Chemotherapy, radiation, targeted drugs, and immunotherapy can all damage rapidly dividing cells and trigger inflammatory reactions in the skin and its appendages.
 Some rashes and reactions are expected on particular drugs and are not true allergies, while others may indicate an allergic or severe immune response that needs urgent care.
 Other factors such as medications for pain or nausea, other underlying skin diseases, and certain forms of cancer themselves can also contribute to dermatologic changes.

 Why these changes happen – underlying mechanisms +